ADotInTime/ADotInTime/_posts/2019-12-19-This-is-a-test-of-the-emergancy-broadcast-system-convergent.markdown

 Please watch the following video to be assured of your safety...

-{% include youtubePlayer.html id=page.outube.Id %}
+{% include youtubePlayer.html id=page.youtube.id %}